My autobiography in 2 poems, part 2 next. If you were born in 1950's, you might relate.

 College was the place to scout successful men.

-I married “the one”; older, smart, safe, stable AMEN
+I married “the one”; older, smart, loving, stable AMEN

-Worked for a year, then bought the playpen.
+Worked for a year, then bought a playpen.

 I want an A grade for doing it right.

 Having a healthy son, breastfeeding day and night.

 Brick home in the burbs, cooked, cleaned, hardly a fight.